mpume-shangase/SC-300-Lab-Series/labs/lab05-authentication-methods/README.md

 ## Step 6: Implement Microsoft Entra Password Protection

-**Where:** Microsoft Entra admin center → Protection → Authentication methods → Password protection
+**Where:** Microsoft Entra admin center → Entra ID → Authentication methods → Password protection

-Password protection helps prevent users from choosing weak or predictable passwords.
+> **Portal note:** Click **Authentication methods** in the Entra ID section of the sidebar, then select **Password protection** from the sub-menu or tabs inside that blade.
+If the sub-item is not visible, use the search bar at the top of the portal and search for "Password protection".

 ---